meltaylor78/pie_junkie/README.md

 - - - -

 ## **<ins>Features</ins>**
-The site consists od 5 individual apps within the main Django framework.
+The site consists of 5 individual apps within the main Django framework.
 - Profile

-    Contains the profile page that allows an autenticated customer to save their deliver details and view a list of past orders
+    Contains the profile page that allows an authenticated customer to save their delivery details and view a list of past orders

     <details><summary>Profile Page</summary>